Ojas-Singh/Re-Glyco/README.md

 python demo.py
 ```

-produced structures can be found at output folder.
+This will upload the [pdb](AF-P29016-F1-model_v4.pdb) to the API and will produced glycosylated structures can be found at output folder or temp_files.

+It can take upto 5 minute for a job.

 # Citation